Fraunhofer-AISEC/cmc/tools/mrtool/README.md

 # README

-> :warning: **Note:** The tool is work in progress and not to be used in production!

-For more tools, see also: https://github.com/Fraunhofer-AISEC/measured-boot-tools

 ## Overview

-The *mrtool* parses or precomputes the values of Trusted Platform Module (TPM) Platform Configuration Registers (PCRs), Intel TDX measurement registers (MRTD and RTMRs), as well as the AMD SEV-SNP measurement.
+The *mrtool* precomputes or parses the values of Trusted Platform Module (TPM) Platform Configuration Registers (PCRs), Intel TDX measurement registers (MRTD and RTMRs), as well as the AMD SEV-SNP measurement.

+Precomputation requires a reproducible build, which builds all artifacts running within the (confidential) VM that shall be attested.
+This comprises the firmware, data passed to the VM, such as ACPI tables, the kernel, the commandline, the initrd and user space programs.

+If precomputation is not feasible, the tool can also parse the reference values from the event logs of a known-good reference machine.
+The default locations of the event logs are:
+- `/sys/kernel/security/tpm0/binary_bios_measurements` (TPM boot event log)
+- `/sys/kernel/security/ima/binary_runtime_measurements` (TPM IMA runtime event log)
+- `/sys/firmware/acpi/tables/data/CCEL` (TDX RTMR event log)

-The tool can be used to calculate the golden reference values for remote attestation based on the built UEFI firmware, Linux kernel, kernel commandline, configuration parameters and user space.
+The reference values can be used for for remote attestation with the CMC framework or other attestation mechanisms.

 ## Build